When Using Donor Eggs, Will My Baby Look Like Me?

 When using donor eggs, will my baby look like me?
 In this blog, Mother via donor eggs shares her experience overcoming this common fear.

-Because my DNA was praised growing up, subconsciously I thought I needed my baby to have my genetics in order to bond.
+Because my DNA was praised growing up, subconsciously I thought I needed my baby to have my genetics to bond.
 It was what knitted my family together, so it only made sense that I’d need to pass these things on for the love to exist as mother and child and for my child to be accepted as one of us.
 It was a belief that was ingrained in my brain at an early age.

 If my parents had adopted me or used donor conception to conceive me, I would have learned at a young age that genetics isn’t the primary force of love within a family.
-I would bet that I wouldn’t have had the same fears I had when I first pursued donor eggs, because my core belief system would have been different.
+I would bet that I wouldn’t have had the same fears I had when I first pursued donor eggs because my core belief system would have been different.

+My doctor explained that epigenetics can change the way your genes are expressed.
 Had my daughter's fetus grown in the donor's womb, she wouldn't be the same person.
 Just like if you plant the same grape tree in a different region of Napa Valley, you’d get very different wine.

 Without me, she would not be her.
 This allowed me to find a new way to connect with my baby and find my way to my identity as a mother via donor eggs.

 Donor eggs will the baby look like me?
-Learn about epigenetics and the role the intended mother's body plays in the development of the baby in this post.Introducing the Mama Magic: Phenotypic Expression
+Learn about epigenetics and the role the intended mother's body plays in the development of the baby in this post.

 I call it Mama Magic.

 A Phenotype is the expression of the genotype that makes you uniquely you.
 The little quirks about you that people who know you well can see.
-Phenotype is who you are, how you feel and how you operate.
+Phenotype is who you are, how you feel, and how you operate.
 Things like facial expressions, personality traits, sensitivities, and even your scent.

-Two people can have the exact same genotype but different phenotypes because of their environment.
 If you know any identical twins, you know that they each have unique traits that make them, them.

 Our donor gave my daughter her cute button nose, but the mama magic is how she scrunches it when she’s mad.
 Her dada gave her the shape of her beautiful lips, but it’s the mama magic that comes through in her smile.